Rivals of Aether

-Rivals of Aether is an indie platform fighter video game created by Dan Fornace, and released for Microsoft Windows in March 2017, for Xbox One in August 2017, and for Nintendo Switch on September 24, 2020.
+Rivals of Aether is a platform fighter game created by Dan Fornace, and released for Microsoft Windows in March 2017, for Xbox One in August 2017, and for Nintendo Switch in September 2020.
 It received positive reception from critics, who commended its deep gameplay.

-The game received two spin-off video games: a dating sim, Lovers of Aether, released on April 1, 2019, for PC; and a deck-building game, Creatures of Aether, which was released for iOS and Android on September 28, 2020, and for PC on August 2, 2021.
+Rivals of Aether received several spin-off video games: a dating sim, Lovers of Aether, released for PC on April 1, 2019 and iOS on July 30, 2019; a deck-building game, Creatures of Aether, released for iOS and Android on September 28, 2020, and for PC on August 2, 2021; and the roguelike Dungeons of Aether, released for PC and Nintendo Switch in 2023.
 A spin-off comic series, Tales of Aether, was also released in 2021, detailing the backstory of the game.
-A third spin-off game, Dungeons of Aether, was released in 2023, while a sequel to the original game, Rivals 2, is currently planned for 2024.
+A sequel to the original game, Rivals of Aether II, was released on October 23, 2024.

 Gameplay

-Rivals of Aether is the spiritual sequel to Super Smash Land, a fan-made remake of Super Smash Bros., and therefore its gameplay mechanics are heavily based on the latter game.
+Rivals of Aether is the spiritual sequel to Super Smash Land, a fan-made demake of Super Smash Bros., and therefore its gameplay mechanics are heavily based on the latter game.
 Each character must try to knock the others out of a two-dimensional arena.
 In addition to fighting game-style moves, characters can also use elemental-based attacks or passive abilities that also affect the stage.
 This creates a meta game of not only attacking other players but also affecting the arena itself.
-Gameplay in general favors offense more than defense compared to Smash Bros.; attacks can only be blocked by executing a timed "parry" rather than holding up a shield, and characters cannot safely grab edges when returning to the stage.
+Gameplay in general favors offense more than defense compared to Smash Bros.; attacks can only be blocked by executing a timed "parry" rather than holding up a shield, and characters cannot safely grab edges when returning to the stage, to balance these limitations the player can dodge on the ground and more often in comparison to Super Smash Land.